 In keeping with its mission, Multnomah County Library offers meeting room space to the public for educational, cultural, civic and recreational purposes, subject to the rules outlined below.

-Multnomah County Library supports and endorses the American Library Association's Library Bill of Rights, which states:
+Multnomah County Library supports and endorses the American Library Association's Library Bill of Rights.

 Meeting room use rules

-- Reservations of meeting rooms may be made two months in advance.
+- Reservations of meeting rooms may be made up to one month in advance.
 If your request is less than 72 hours away, please call the library during open hours to reserve.
 Use is granted on a first-come, first-served basis.
 Use of the meeting rooms may be limited to once per month for each group, due to limited meeting room space.

 - All meetings must be open to the public.